gurditsingh/hydeout/_posts/test.md

-**Spark runs multiple tasks in parallel but not multiple jobs** once a spark action is invoked, a spark job comes into existence which consists of one or more stages and further these stages are broken down into numerous tasks which are worked upon by the executors in parallel but spark not run multiple jobs in parallel when multiple action are called.**
+**Spark runs multiple tasks in parallel but not multiple jobs:**
+When a spark action is invoked, a spark job comes into existence which consists of one or more stages and further these stages are broken down into numerous tasks which are worked upon by the executors in parallel but spark not run multiple jobs in parallel when multiple action are called.**

-**WARNING: We used the word ‘job’ for ‘spark action’.
-In this we refer 'Job' as 'Spark Action' It does not mean spark cannot run concurrent jobs.**
+**NOTE: We used the word ‘job’ for ‘spark action’.**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjQwMzMyNTksLTE5NjUyMDY2MywtMj
-A4ODc0NjYxMiwtMTAzMzU3NzE3MCw5NTM3NzE5NTgsMzUwNjc5
-MzMxLDU4NzYxNjU3LDM2MjkxNTc3MSwxNDg4MzQ1ODIwLC00OT
-MzMjM2MjUsLTEyNzg0NjY3NywtOTk5MDMwMzIyLC0xNzA2NzMx
-OTkyLDkwNzg5NzcyMiwtMTM0MzU4MDA3NiwtMTg3Mjc1OTY1OS
-w2NzkzMzIzNjUsLTQwMzk3NzQ2MSwtMTczMjIzODc5OCwyMDM2
-Njg2NjEyXX0=
+eyJoaXN0b3J5IjpbLTc0NzMwNDQwNSwtMTk2NTIwNjYzLC0yMD
+g4NzQ2NjEyLC0xMDMzNTc3MTcwLDk1Mzc3MTk1OCwzNTA2Nzkz
+MzEsNTg3NjE2NTcsMzYyOTE1NzcxLDE0ODgzNDU4MjAsLTQ5Mz
+MyMzYyNSwtMTI3ODQ2Njc3LC05OTkwMzAzMjIsLTE3MDY3MzE5
+OTIsOTA3ODk3NzIyLC0xMzQzNTgwMDc2LC0xODcyNzU5NjU5LD
+Y3OTMzMjM2NSwtNDAzOTc3NDYxLC0xNzMyMjM4Nzk4LDIwMzY2
+ODY2MTJdfQ==
 -->